jsightapi/online-editor-frontend/README.md

 ## :book: &nbsp; Features

-- Description of your REST API in a very simple and intuitive [JSight API language](https://jsight.io/docs/jsight-api-0-3).
+- Description of your REST and JSON RPC API in a very simple and intuitive [JSight API language](https://jsight.io/docs/jsight-api-0-3).
+- Instant automatic OpenAPI definition generation.
 - Convenient syntax highlighting.
-- Instant automatic document generation.
+- Instant automatic HTML document generation.
 - Intuitive document navigation.
 - View data schemas in two formats: in the form of an example (Code View) and in a tabular form (Table View).
 - Expand nested data types on click.